likicv/usysml-test-cases/README.md

 effective model-based systems engineering (MBSE).
 The uSysML (‘micro SysML’) project is an approach to the development of SysML v2 test cases based on the decomposability of SysML v2.
 The objective of this work is
-twofold: (1) to generate input that would promote consideration, clarification, and/or strengthening of the SysML v2 specification; and (2) to assist the MBSE community of interest in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and any issues for consideration.**
+twofold: (1) to generate input that may require consideration, clarification, or strengthening of the SysML v2 specification for unambigous SysML v2 implementation; and (2) to provide documented test cases that would assist the MBSE community in the implementation of the SysML v2 specification. **The uSysML project aims to generate specific test cases, associated discussion, and any issues for consideration.**

 To view current test cases please click [here](/test_cases.md), and to download the summary PDF file please click [here](/test_cases.pdf).